 Graduate school and post-grad life is difficult and challenging, but so is life in general.
 The final thing I wish I was told in grad school is that patience is a virtue.
 However, patiently waiting for something to change and for the system to improve for your job to get better robs you of the power you have as a person, but it robs you as an educated person with networks and support.

 Dig deep and learn who the person and the social worker inside you are, and define yourself.
-Define your career and do not let another person, company or corporation steal that from you.
-Vision your future, the ideal career path and realize that it will not happen tomorrow, or even 10 months from now, but slowly start chipping away at what you want and erode the barriers in your path.
+Define your career and do not let another person, company, or corporation steal that from you.
+Vision your future, and the ideal career path and realize that it will not happen tomorrow, or even 10 months from now, but slowly start chipping away at what you want and erode the barriers in your path.